-- 15. Number of units, including breakdown of units per number of bedrooms and bathrooms - a.
-Include breakdown of the number of affordable units, if less than 100% of units in the development are affordable (i.e. mixed-market) - 16.
+- a.
+Description of plan for tenant relocation, if Applicant needs to relocate any occupants from the development in order to complete the rehabilitation work. - 16.
+Number of units, including breakdown of units per number of bedrooms and bathrooms - a.
+Include breakdown of the number of affordable units, if less than 100% of units in the development are affordable (i.e. mixed-market) - 17.
 Amenities for residents (description)

-17. Gross Floor Area:
+18. Gross Floor Area:

 - a.
 Gross Floor Area in square metres of the development as a whole

 - b.
 Gross Floor Area in square metres of the affordable unit total only (if less than 100% of units in the development are affordable)

-- 18. Set of drawings (please contact the Client Liaison Unit for more details) including:
+- 19. Set of drawings (please contact the Client Liaison Unit for more details) including:

 - a.
 Site Plan

 - b.
 Landscape Plans, if available

 - c.
 Floor Plans

 - d.
 Elevation Drawings

-19. Community Improvements & Policy Alignment
+20. Community Improvements & Policy Alignment

 - a.
 Description of: - i.
 Community value adds, such as public art, preservation of historic resources, streetscape improvements, child care services, improvement to community facilities - ii.
-Alignment with City Plans, Policies and Initiatives, such as the Indigenous Framework, Policy C601 Affordable Housing Investments Guidelines, Policy C627 Climate Resilience Policy and Procedure (Climate Resilient City-Funded, Non-City Owned Buildings), as applicable, CONNECTEDMONTON, The City Plan, and Urban Design Guiding Principles - 20.
-Environmental/Energy Efficiency Features achieved by the development (description): - a.
+Alignment with City Plans, Policies and Initiatives, such as the Indigenous Framework, Policy C601 Affordable Housing Investments Guidelines, Policy C627 Climate Resilience Policy and Procedure (Climate Resilient City-Funded, Non-City Owned Buildings), as applicable, CONNECTEDMONTON, The City Plan, and Urban Design Guiding Principles

+21. Environmental/Energy Efficiency Features achieved by the development (description):

+- a.
 New Developments - New developments comprising apartments and/or large buildings must achieve at least a 15% improvement over the baseline tier 1 of the 2020 National Energy Code for Buildings.
 Developments that achieve greater decreases will score higher during the evaluation process.